backstage/backstage/.changeset/curly-windows-drive.md

 '@backstage/plugin-catalog-backend-module-github': patch
 ---

-Add `neverUseDefaultNamespace` config option to use GitHub org namespace when only single org is provided
+Add `namespacePerOrg` config option to use GitHub org namespace when only single org is provided